nervosnetwork/rfcs/rfcs/0050-vm-syscalls-3/0050-vm-syscalls-3.md

 int ckb_write(uint64_t fd, const void* buffer, size_t* length);
 ```

-Read and Write must appear in pairs; otherwise, the process will be blocked indefinitely.
 When using `ckb_read` and `ckb_write`, there may be the following scenarios:

+**Success**

-- If the Writer writes W bytes and the Reader reads R bytes where W > R, the Writer will block, and the Reader will return immediately with R bytes in `*length`.
-The Reader can then call `ckb_read` again to read the remaining W - R bytes.
+- If the writer writes W bytes and the reader reads R bytes where W > R, the writer will block, and the reader will return immediately with R bytes in `*length`.
+The reader can then call `ckb_read` again to read the remaining W - R bytes.
-- If the Writer writes W bytes and the Reader reads R bytes where W <= R, both the Writer and the Reader will return immediately with W bytes in `*length`.
+- If the writer writes W bytes and the reader reads R bytes where W <= R, both the writer and the reader will return immediately with W bytes in `*length`.

+**Failure**

+- If the writer writes data to pipe, but no other reader reads data from pipe, the writer will block permanently.
+If ckb-vm detects that all processes are blocked, ckb-vm will return a deadlock error.
+- If the reader reads data from pipe, but no other writer writes data to pipe, the reader will block permanently.
+If ckb-vm detects that all processes are blocked, ckb-vm will return a deadlock error.

 ### Close
 [Close]: #close